-Controls performed above the previous year, with a very positive contribution coming from energy management products, which grew by 14.8%, driven by the steady demand for energy analyzers and the UWP 3.0 gateway and controller.
-UWP 3.0 provides users with a wide range of monitoring and automation functions to improve energy efficiency in building automation and car parking guidance systems.
+Controls performed above the previous year once again, with a very positive contribution coming from energy management products, which grew by 10.0%, driven by the steady demand for energy analyzers and the UWP 3.0 gateway and controller.
+UWP 3.0 provides users with a reliable and scalable platform for energy efficiency management, building automation and car parking guidance.
+The new UWP 3.0 EDGE provides an enhanced mix of cyber security, communication, technology, flexible monitoring and control functions.

-Sensors performed above the previous year due to the positive contribution of capacitive sensors, which grew by 5.5%.
-The CA18 and CA30 series represent the ideal solution for reliable detection in harsh environments in industrial markets.
-When integrated into IO-Link communication, they ensure high performance and maximum flexibility in applications where sensor performance needs to be constantly and accurately monitored and logged.
+Sensors decreased by 3.7% compared to the previous year.
+The contraction in global manufacturing activity heavily impacted by the Covid-19 pandemic, affected overall sales in photoelectric sensors particularly for applications in doors and entrance control systems and food and beverage machines.
+Sales of capacitive sensors increased by 7.4% mainly driven by the CA18 and CA30 series and the CD34 family.
+The CA18 and CA30 series represent the ideal solution for industrial automation equipment in applications where the sensing performance needs to be constantly and accurately monitored and logged.
 The CD34 family meets industrial customers' requirements for challenging applications, such as the reliable detection of liquids in harsh environments.